 SEO, what does that term mean to you?
 It's very likely you've heard of it, but do you know what it can do for your business in a tangible, bottom line capacity?
 Search Engine Optimisation is no longer about stuffing keywords into your website and thinking it will be a quick road to page one on a Google search.
 Google is a finely-tuned (search)engine that is incredibly clever and intuitive (reading your website like a human would... and can tell when it's being duped).
-It relies on legitimate website content and SEO efforts to match the right information (your business’s website) to the right audience (your customer).
+It relies on legitimate website content efforts to match the right information (your business’s website) to the right audience (your customer).

-We are experts in SEO services in Newcastle, Central Coast and beyond.
+We are experts in SEO Newcastle, Central Coast and beyond.
 We know how to ensure your website is in front of the right eyes at the right time, and on the first page of the search engine results page for applicable search terms.
 This creates quality traffic, that then turns to real life customers.
 We know that your customers aren't just conversion, they're real-life people, living and working in our local area with a genuine interest in your product or service.
 We're here to play match-maker, really.

 We use SEO strategy to peel back the layers of Google’s algorithm, using SEO marketing to walk your customers from search to website, contact to conversion and then in your hands to create loyal customers thrilled with their entire experience.